eclipse-sumo/sumo/docs/web/docs/Tools/Build.md

 ## dailyUpdateMakeGCC.sh

-The build script for the nightly Linux and MacOS build.
+The build script for the nightly Linux and macOS build.
 Calls cmake and triggers release and debug build as well as the tests and the zips.

 # Code Cleaning Tools